-This article will prepare you for an epic southern Utah road trip, one of the most fascinating landscapes on the planet.
-I lived in the desert Southwest for a few years and explored this incredible region up and down.
+This article will prepare you for a magical southern Utah road trip, one of the most fascinating landscapes on the planet.
+I lived in the desert Southwest for a few years and explored this incredible region up and down.ย

 Sandstone rocks of all shapes and sizes dominate the landscape and there are more canyons than humans in some parts.
 So buckle up and hit the road for one of the best road trips the USA has to offer!